reactjs/react.dev/src/content/reference/react/Suspense.md

 ### Providing a fallback for server errors and client-only content {/*providing-a-fallback-for-server-errors-and-client-only-content*/}

 If you use one of the [streaming server rendering APIs](/reference/react-dom/server) (or a framework that relies on them), React will also use your `<Suspense>` boundaries to handle errors on the server.
-If a component throws an error on the server, React will not abort the server render.
-Instead, it will find the closest `<Suspense>` component above it and include its fallback (such as a spinner) into the generated server HTML.
+If a Component throws an error on the server, React will not abort the server render.
+Instead, it will find the closest `<Suspense>` Component above it and include its fallback (such as a spinner) into the generated server HTML.
 The user will see a spinner at first.

-On the client, React will attempt to render the same component again.
+On the client, React will attempt to render the same Component again.
 If it errors on the client too, React will throw the error and display the closest [error boundary.](/reference/react/Component#static-getderivedstatefromerror) However, if it does not error on the client, React will not display the error to the user since the content was eventually displayed successfully.

-You can use this to opt out some components from rendering on the server.
+You can use this to opt out some Components from rendering on the server.
 To do this, throw an error in the server environment and then wrap them in a `<Suspense>` boundary to replace their HTML with fallbacks:

 ```js
 <Suspense fallback={<Loading />}>